 - Lake St. Catherine State Park, Poultney (camping)

-For more information about Vermont’s scenic byways, as well as a downloadable map and brochure, visit Vermont Vacation.
+For more information about these Vermont scenic drives, as well as a downloadable map and brochure, visit Vermont Vacation.

-Which one of these incredible Vermont scenic byways do you want to explore first?
+Which one of these incredible Vermont scenic drives do you want to explore first?
 Leave a comment and let us know!